 Caring House provides comfortable, supportive, and affordable housing for Duke Cancer Institute’s adult outpatients and their caregivers.
-It is a 12,900 square foot building that has 18 private rooms, each with its own private bath, phone, television, and DVD player.
-There is a fully equipped kitchen, a large dining room, a great room, laundry room, library with free computer access, screened-in porch, water garden with a koi pond, bird habitat area, rose garden, healing garden and vegetable garden.
-Patients are encouraged to bring a caregiver, which may be a spouse, other family member or close friend.
+It is a 12,900 square foot building that has 18 private rooms, each with its own private bath, phone, and television.
+There is a fully equipped kitchen, a large dining room, a great room, laundry room, library, screened-in porch, water garden with a koi pond, bird habitat area, rose garden, and healing garden.
+Patients are encouraged to bring a caregiver, which may be a spouse, other family members, or close friend.

 Who can stay at Caring House?

 All Caring House guests must be 18 years of age or older and must be receiving outpatient cancer treatment at Duke.
 Guests must be able to care for themselves or bring a caregiver who can help with the activities of daily living.
 All guests must be free of infectious conditions that could put other patients at risk.
 There is a limit of one room per family.

 Caring House is not a medical facility and does not provide healthcare support.
 Caring House is strictly a housing facility.

 Can I reserve a room at Caring House?